 - How do you spend your time away from the office?

-- Do you have any interesting hobbies or pastimes?
+- Do you have any exciting hobbies or pastimes?

-- Is there a fun fact about you that you can share with colleagues?
+- Is there a fun fact you can share with colleagues?

-And when it comes to sitting down and actually writing a profile, here are some useful tips you may want to include in your guidelines.
-What’s more, it’s important to lead by example so make sure you use these tips when completing your own profile:
+When it comes to sitting down and writing a profile, here are some valuable tips to include in your guidelines.
+What’s more, leading by example is critical.
+Make sure you use these tips when completing your own profile:

-- Keep it short and sweet: The best employee profiles are those that are succinct and to the point.
-You are not applying for the job or justifying your corporate existence so there’s no need to write pages and pages of content in minute detail.
+- Keep it short and sweet: The best employee profiles are concise and to the point.
+You are not applying for the job or justifying your corporate existence.
+So, there’s no need to write pages and pages of content.
 Instead, keep it at the headline level.

-- Put yourself in the shoes of a colleague: Imagine that you are a colleague in another team or a new member of staff.
-If they were to ask you what your job is all about, how would you answer?
-It’s this kind of information that you need to get across in your employee profile.
-So for each category in the profile, consider whether the information you are sharing adds value to your co-workers.
+- Put yourself in a colleague’s shoes: Imagine you are a co-worker in another team or a new staff member.
+How would you answer if they asked you what your job is all about?
+This kind of information is what you need to get across in your employee profile.
+Ask yourself whether the information you are sharing adds value to your co-workers.

 - Use a conversational tone: Try and use everyday language and terms that most people will understand.
-An acronym that is readily understood in your department may not be so for colleagues in other parts of the organization.
-In addition, a conversational tone makes you come across as being more approachable and personable than using stuffy, corporate language.
+An acronym used in your department may not be understood by colleagues in other parts of the organization.
+Plus, rather than using stuffy, corporate language, a conversational tone makes you come across as approachable and relatable.

-- Be specific: Saying things like ‘good at MS Word’ isn’t really all that helpful to Martha in Marketing who is looking for some internal expertise on an advanced mail merge.
-Be specific about your knowledge and expertise and include real-life work examples to illustrate your skills.
+- Be specific: Saying things like ‘good at MS Word’ isn’t helpful to Martha in Marketing, who is looking for help with advanced mail merge.
+Be specific about your expertise and include real-life work examples to illustrate your skills.

-- Make it easy for the reader: Break down the copy into easily digestible, bite-sized chunks of information.
-That way you won’t be overloading the reader with too much detail.
-A couple of sentences for each key point should be more than enough.
-Also, just like we have done here, use bullet points and bold headings to help signpost what’s coming and guide the reader to the information they need.
+- Make it easy for the reader: Break down the copy into easily digestible, bite-sized chunks.
+That way, you won’t be overloading the reader with too much detail.
+A couple of sentences for each key point is more than enough.
+And just like we have done, use bullet points and bold headings to signpost what’s coming and guide the reader.

-- Regularly review and update your profile: A stagnant, unchanging employee profile is boring and counterproductive.
-Every time you embark on a new initiative or complete a project make sure you update your profile so that it is fresh and current.
+- Regularly review and update your profile: A stagnant, unchanging employee profile is counterproductive.
+Every time you embark on a new initiative or complete a project, update your profile, so it’s fresh and current.

 How To Get Employees To Complete Their Profiles

-Let’s face it, even with a template and a set of helpful guidelines, there will be some employees that are reluctant to complete an employee profile.
-They may be lacking in confidence, feel uncomfortable in blowing their own trumpets, or they may be under pressure and don’t have the time or see the point of employee profiles.
-What can you do to get these employees on board?
-It can be a challenge, but here are some ways that you can encourage staff to complete their profiles:
+Let’s face it, even with a template and helpful guidelines, some employees will be reluctant to get on board.
+They may lack confidence or feel uncomfortable blowing their own trumpets.
+Some will be under pressure and don’t have the time or see the point of employee profiles.

-- Lead by example: In this context, senior managers and leaders need to stand up and be counted.
-It’s very hard to reprimand an employee for not completing an employee profile if the company’s senior executives haven’t set the right example by doing theirs.
+- Lead by example: Senior managers and leaders need to stand up and be counted.
+It’s tough to reprimand employees for not completing their profiles if executives haven’t set the right example.

-- Make sure people understand the importance of employee profiles: Often, the root cause of an employee’s failure to get on board isn’t apathy, it’s a lack of understanding as to why it’s important.
-Use the benefits we identified at the beginning of this post to communicate to staff what it is you are trying to achieve.
-Make it clear how it will be of benefit to them in their daily work.
+- Make sure your people understand the importance of employee profiles: Often, the root cause of an employee’s failure to get on board isn’t apathy.
+It’s a lack of understanding about why it’s crucial.
+Use the benefits we identified at the beginning to communicate what you are trying to achieve.
+Make it clear how it will help employees in their daily work.

-- Make it a requirement: If all else fails, then making it a requirement usually galvanizes any employees who might have been deliberately dragging their feet to just get on with it.
+- Make it a requirement: If all else fails, making it a condition usually encourages any employees who might have dragged their feet to just get on with it.

 Intranet Employee Profiles